Prepare the OS for layering

 - IP address from DHCP: Make sure that the OS image is not in a domain.
 Ensure that the image gets its IP address from DHCP.
 Otherwise, you will not be able to install the App Layering OS Machine Tools.
 Domain join can be done in the Platform layer.

 - Virtual machine is MBR-partitioned: Ensure that the virtual machine for your OS layer is master boot record (MBR) partitioned, rather than GUID partition table (GPT) partitioned.
+For Hyper-V, the virtual machine must be gen 1.
+Once the initial OS layer is created, it can be converted to Gen2 by adding a revision.

 - App Layering OS Machine Tools: Locate the OS Machine Tools in the App Layering installation package.